-Lesson Sequence: This lesson is one option as part of the "School Choice" module based at Arlington Echo Outdoor Education Center.
-The lesson's focus is on decreasing negative environmental impacts by becoming more sustainable.
+Lesson Sequence: This lesson is one of two lessons in the "Our Impact" module based at Arlington Echo Outdoor Education Center.
+The lesson's focus is on decreasing negative environmental impacts of agriculture and eating habits by encouraging sustainable practices such as eating local, seasonal, whole, and organic food.